 - Express your condolences – It’s not easy to come up with the right words for someone who has just lost a loved one.
 You don’t need to be a poet.
 Simply saying, “I am sorry for your loss.
 My thoughts and prayers are with you and your family”, is enough.
 If you can’t be at a funeral service in person, sending a card or leaving a message on a memorial website is a perfect way to express your sympathy.

 - Dress appropriately – Gone are the days of dressing up in all black for a funeral, but jeans and a t-shirt aren't acceptable either.
 You should still dress to impress.
-Try to avoid any bright or flashy colors.
 Wear what you would wear to a wedding or a job interview.

 - Sign the register book – The family will keep the register book as a memento for years.
-Be sure to include your full name and relationship to the deceased.
+Be sure to include your full name.
 Feel free to leave a message.

 - Keep in Touch – You may feel that the family needs their space and time to grieve, but a simple phone call or note after the funeral lets the family know you care.
 With social networking, leaving a quick note is as simple as a click of a mouse.
 The months following a death is when grieving friends and family need the most support.